Fitting lessons into your planner

 4. Look for lessons with similar objectives.

 If lessons have a similar objective, you could combine the activities and add the extra skills to a single lesson.
-Once you've dragged and dropped the lesson onto the timetable, you can edit the event by clicking it.
+Once you've dragged and dropped the lesson onto My Planner, you can edit the event by clicking it.
 In the pop-up box, you can add teaching notes and choose additional objectives for the lesson by clicking the 'Add skills/knowledge' button.

 5. Look for lessons labelled Breadth and Depth.